monowireless/MWSDK_docs/en/MWX/content/install_n_build/install_sdk.md

 To uninstall the TWELITE STAGE SDK from the installed PC, please do the following:

 * Run `UNSET_ENV.cmd`.
 This will unset the environment variables.
-* Delete the MWSTAGE directory.
+* Delete the MWSTAGE folder.
 {% endhint %}

 #### Linux
 Set the development environment and shell to reflect the MWX\_ROOT environment variable.

-There are several ways to do this, but add the following setting to the `.profile` of your home directory (if the file does not exist, please create a new one).
+There are several ways to do this, but add the following setting to the `.profile` of your home folder (if the file does not exist, please create a new one).
 You can even build VSCode with this setting.

 `MWSDK_ROOT=/foo/bar/MWSTAGE/MWSDK/`\
 `export MWSDK_ROOT`

 To add it without using the editor, enter the command as follows.
 The $ is a prompt and will be displayed differently depending on your environment.
-The `/foo/bar/MSWSDK` part should be rewritten according to the installed directory.
+The `/foo/bar/MSWSDK` part should be rewritten according to the installed folder.

 ```bash
 $ cd $HOME